About the Book

 That's why I'm raising funds through the sale of my book, Land of Namibia.
 Even a small amount of money will make a big difference to the people of Namibia.

-I have developed an interest in photography since moving to live on 45 acres near Providence, RI.
+My books tend to fall into two categories: family and photography.
+Feits and Breitowiches tells the story of my mother's family's immigration from Galicia (Poland) to Chicago in the early 1900s.
+Other family books are typical snapshots of grandchildren or family trips.
+The photography books grow out of my interest in photography that developed when I moved in 1994 to live on 45 acres near Providence, RI.
 Taking photographs is a way for me to witness the changing of the seasons, the harmonies and dissonances of nature, and the life force made manifest.